illinois-cs415/illinois-cs415.github.io/_assignments/mp2.md

 -	The explosions should knock back and reduce the players health on collision

 #### **Your Own Enemy**
 Create an enemy of your own design.
-It should have similar complexity to the other three and also be distinct and take on a different role.
+It should have similar complexity to the other two and also be distinct and take on a different role.

 You can use any assets you want for the enemies and their projectiles.
 Simple shapes will do as long as each enemy is visually distinct.